Introduction

 Functional actors

-The simplest way to define an actor is functional style.
+The simplest way to define an actor as a function.

 For example, let's define the simplest counter: